Types of Belgian Shepherd Dog - All Breed Variations

 Among the different types of Belgian Shepherd dog, the Malinois presents somewhat different characteristics.
 Sometimes known as the Belgian Malinois, this version of the breed has a noticeably shorter coat than the others.
 They also lack the thick mane around their head of some Belgian Shepherds.
 They have a well-defined mask around the eyes and snout, with black lines extending towards the ears.
 The rest of their fur can be a variety of shades from tan to mahogany.

-The Malinois is usually the largest type of Belgian Shepherd dog breed.
+The Malinois is the largest type of Belgian Shepherd dog breed.
 They have very well-proportioned muscles.
-Their use as a working dog is often extended to law enforcement and military endeavors.
+Their use as a working dog is often extended to law enforcement and military operations.
 They are particularly popular for use in search and tracking activities.
 Their deep loyalty to their human guardians and keen desire to be trained makes them well suited for the job.
 They are not recommended for first time owners or sedentary people in general.

 4. Belgian Shepherd Laekenois